 Be warned, though, there really is a worrying amount of information.
 Some people have even noticed Facebook has been tracking all the calls and texts made using their mobile, many without realizing it.

 Download your Facebook information:

-- The file comes down as a .zip so make sure you have something capable of unpacking them, both OS X and Windows 10 handle this without the need for extra software.
+The file comes down as a .zip so make sure you have something capable of unpacking them, both OS X and Windows 10 handle this without the need for extra software.

-- Now you can browse your way through a set of web page-like stores of information.
-For instance, “index.htm” is an archived version of your Facebook profile including past relationships, jobs and education institutions (my account is in “l33t” so that’s why everything is written weirdly).
+Now you can browse your way through a set of web page-like stores of information.
+For instance, index.htm is an archived version of your Facebook profile including past relationships, jobs, and education institutions (my account is in “l33t” so that is why everything is written weirdly).
 You can view every photo you have uploaded along with all the EXIF data Facebook has on it – i.e. where and when it was taken, and even where it was uploaded.
 You can even see everyone you have ever unfriended.
 Sorry guys.

 In fact, Facebook has kept track of every event you have ever attended, videos uploaded, locations and devices you have logged in from, the messages you have sent, the images it compiles for facial recognition, and even what advertising topics it thinks you prefer being served.